laurentletg/STU-Net/README_STUNET_LLG.md

 ---

+# TRAINING/FINETUNING STARTS HERE

 ## 5. Set Environment Variables

 Add the following lines to your `~/.bashrc` (or equivalent):

+> **Note : it is best to create experiment specific folders for the nnUNet preprocessed and results folders.**

 ```bash

 export nnUNet_raw="/path/to/nnUNet_raw"
 export nnUNet_preprocessed="/path/to/nnUNet_preprocessed"
 export nnUNet_results="/path/to/nnUNet_results"